How to Pack a Suitcase Like a Flight Attendant

 How to Pack a Suitcase

 My mother has always been a packing ninja.
-Watching her organize a move, tackle a mountain of paperwork or—say—jenga four preteens, two adults, and two weeks’ worth of camping supplies into a minivan is the packing equivalent of watching a martial arts expert do this.
-So when she started working as a flight attendant for a regional airline we’ll call Borizon over 11 years ago, we knew it was only a matter of time before she mastered the art of living out of a suitcase.
+Watching her organize a move, tackle a mountain of paperwork, or Jenga four preteens, two adults, and two weeks’ worth of camping supplies into a minivan is the packing equivalent of watching a martial arts expert do their thing.
+So when she started working as a flight attendant for a regional airline more than 14 years ago, we knew it was only a matter of time before she mastered the art of living out of a suitcase.

-Here are a handful of the tips she’s learned after packing and unpacking her suitcase more than 4,000 times over the past decade (oh yes, she counted).
+Here are 10 tips she’s learned after packing and unpacking her suitcase more than 4,000 times (oh yes, she counted).

 2. Find your perfect bag

-“After more than 10 years as a flight attendant, I’ve learned to cherish bags with 360° rotating wheels and external pouches.
+“After more than 13 years as a flight attendant, I’ve learned to cherish bags with 360-degree rotating wheels and external pouches.
 Whether you’re looking for sleek carry-on luggage or a larger suitcase you can check, I’ve found that compartmentalized rolling bags are the best way to save space and travel with ease.”

 “If you pack folded clothes flat in your suitcase, you may be wasting some valuable space.
-Rolled clothes can fit right down into the crevices of your luggage, and arranging them in packing cubes or compression bags can help you stay organized and save an incredible amount of space.
-Plus, rolling—as opposed to folding—is even better for wrinkle-prone items.
-You may still have to fold a couple of bulkier items (like pants) but rolling most of your clothes will help you efficiently use every nook and cranny.”
+Rolled clothes can fit right down into the crevices of your luggage, and arranging them in packing cubes or compression bags helps you stay organized and save an incredible amount of space.
+Plus, rolling is better than folding to prevent wrinkles.
+You may still have to fold a couple of bulkier items (like pants), but rolling most of your clothes will help you efficiently use every nook and cranny.”

 5. Double check you have the items you can’t replace before leaving